gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 shift and scaling, something like $y_{\text{new}}=f(y)$, where $f(\cdot)$ could be a log or power of the original variable $y$.
 When we apply these sorts of transformations, interesting things can happen to our linear models and their problems.
+\index{transformation!nonlinear}
+Some
-Some examples of transformations that are at least occasionally used for transforming the response variable are provided in Table \@ref(tab:Table7-1), ranging from taking
+examples of transformations that are at least occasionally used for transforming the response variable are provided in Table \@ref(tab:Table7-1), ranging from taking
 $y$ to different powers from $y^{-2}$ to $y^2$.
 Typical transformations used in statistical